gabefighter99/SortingVisualizer/README.md

 A fun project that visualizes (and audibilizes!) some popular sorting algorithms.
 Link:

+Miscallaneous:
-Miscallaneous: I almost blew an eardrum when I first added sound.
-Have fixed the volume since.
-Spent way too long trying to figure out a parallelized Div-And-Conq algorithm implementation, but have since given up (damn single-threadedness.
-I dare you to say web workers).
+* I almost blew an eardrum when I first added sound.
+Have since fixed the volume
+* Spent way too long trying to figure out a parallelized Div-And-Conq algorithm implementation, but have since given up (damn single-threadedness.
+I dare you to say web workers)

 Key takeaways:
 * There are some rly smart sorting algos out there